eddycordoba/Dynamic-Web-Scraper-Using-Python-/README.md

 print("This is a sample of the kind of data that can be scraped with the project.
 Actual data has been anonymized and replaced with fictional data.")
 ```

-Below is a photo of a sample of the final results with the scraped data stored in tabular form (CSV, Spreadsheet) and ready to be utilized (Lead generation for businesses in this sample).
+Below is a sample (screenshot) of the final results with the scraped data stored in tabular form (CSV, Spreadsheet) and ready to be utilized (Lead generation for businesses in this sample).

 ![Screenshot of Scraped Data displayed in Tabular form (Sheets).](https://github.com/eddycordoba/Dynamic-Web-Scraper-Using-Python-/blob/main/Sample-Data-Screenshot%20.png?raw=true)